 The submission process for the 2018 ACCC Innovator Awards will open in January, 2018.

-2016 ICLIO Innovator Awards
+2016 ICLIO Innovator Award Recipient

 The Institute for Clinical Immuno-Oncology (ICLIO) selected Sanford Cancer Center in Sioux Falls, SD as the recipient of the 2016 ICLIO Innovator Award for its process improvement initiative enhancing patient treatment options, to include immunotherapy in the community setting.
 Read an interview with Steven Powell, MD, Sanford Cancer Center to learn how Sanford increases access to immunotherapy clinical trials through weekly tumor-specific video conferences and multidisciplinary molecular tumor boards.